documentcloud/documentcloud/app/views/help/searching.markdown

 By default, a search looks for all of the words you enter within the title and full text of the document itself.
 For example: [John Yoo detainee][].
 You can, however, ask DocumentCloud to search the contents of specific fields.

-## Tips
+## Advanced Queries
-Enclose terms in quotes to search for a specific, multi-word phrase.
+Enclose terms in quotes to search for a specific, multi-word phrase. `"Robert Smith"`

-Use "NOT" or "-" to exclude a term from your search.
-For example both: [geithner -madoff][] and [geithner NOT madoff][] will return documents that mention "Geithner" and do not also mention "Madoff."
+Use Boolean search operators, like `and` and `or` in conjunction with parentheses for grouping, and `!` to exclude terms that shouldn't be present in your results.

+For example: `(geithner and bernanke) !madoff`

+You may also use `*` for "wildcard" searches, so a search of `J* Brown` will match both `"Jerry Brown"` and `"John Brown"`.

 ## <span id="builtin">Searching by Built-in Metadata Field</span>